 What could be going on?

 To get to the bottom of things you know you must comb through your dashboard first thing in the morning.

 Now, you are expecting a dip in engagement numbers because you already saw things get off to a slow start last night.

-What you see on your social media dashboard in the morning shocks you - 314% increase in mentions over the last 8 hours.
-That may be a dream come true, but your gut instinct tells you this is not for a positive reason.
+What you see on your social media dashboard in the morning shocks you - 387 negative mentions over the last 8 hours.
+Your gut instinct tells you this is not for a positive reason.

 No, don’t, let’s be analytical about this please.

 It almost doesn’t matter what you did wrong - something’s up:

 Perhaps you didn’t include a photo credit, and an angry artist has mobilized legions of fans on social media?